Bar brawl leads to shooting at Chula’s Sports Cantina in southwest Houston, police say

 HOUSTON—The Houston Police Department is investigating a shooting at a sports bar in southwest Houston Tuesday night.

-Police responded to a disturbance call at Chula’s Sports Bar located at 9501 Southwest Fwy around 10 p.m.
+Police responded to a disturbance call at Chula’s Sports Bar located at 9501 Southwest Fwy. around 10 p.m.

 According to officers, a fight broke out inside the bar and spilled out into the parking lot.
 One of the men involved in the fight pulled out a gun and shot towards the crowd.

-A person in the crowd was grazed by a bullet in the side of the head and taken to Memorial Hospital in stable condition, police say.
+A person in the crowd was grazed by a bullet in the side of the head and taken to Memorial Hospital in stable condition, police said.

 HPD is reviewing video from the scene in hopes of identifying the shooter.